Thailand mourns children, others slain by ex-police officer

 “They wouldn’t have survived,” she said.

 One of the youngest survivors is a 3-year-old boy who was riding a tricycle close to his mother and grandmother when the assailant began slashing them with the knife.
-The mother died from her wounds while the boy and grandmother were being treated at separate hospitals, according to local media.
+The mother died from her wounds, and the boy and grandmother were being treated at separate hospitals, according to local media.

-Mass shootings are rare but not unheard of in Thailand, which has one of the highest civilian gun ownership rates in Asia, with 15.1 weapons per 100 population compared to only 0.3 in Singapore and 0.25 in Japan.
+Mass shootings are rare but not unheard of in Thailand, which has one of the highest civilian gun ownership rates in Asia, with 15.1 weapons per 100 people compared to only 0.3 in Singapore and 0.25 in Japan.
 That’s still far lower than the U.S. rate of 120.5 per 100 people, according to a 2017 survey by Australia’s GunPolicy.org nonprofit organization.

 The U.S. and Australia expressed sympathy and solidarity.
 “All Australians send their love and condolences,” Australian Prime Minister Anthony Albanese tweeted.
 “This violence is both senseless and heartbreaking,” U.S. Secretary of State Antony Blinken said in a statement.